agx540/complexK8/docker-kubernetes.md

 Compared to installing a Chrome on an empty computer.
 ![Install Chrome on an empty computer](img/2020-02-29-14-46-38.png)

+## Docker Compose

+- Seperate CLI that gets installed along with Docker.
+- Used to start up multiple Docker containers at the same time.
+- Automates some of the long-winded arguments we were passing to 'docker run'

+### docker-compose.yml.

 ## Docker Client command line commands

 ### Base